applebiter/gnatwriter/README.md

 `source .venv/bin/activate` on Linux or `.\.venv\Scripts\activate` on Windows.
 4. Install the project dependencies by running
 `pip install -r requirements.txt`.
-5. Create a configuration file in the project root called `noveler.cfg`
+5. Find the example configuration file in the project root called `noveler.cfg.example` and copy it to `noveler.cfg`.
+Change the settings as needed.

+### Usage
+For now, the noveler.py script in the project root demonstrates how to use the app.
+Import the `Novel` class from the `noveler` module and create a new
+instance:

+    ```python
+    from noveler.application import Noveler

+    noveler = Noveler()
+    ```